What is Mail and Wire Fraud?

 Because these statutes are so broad, they are often prone to overreach.
 Establishing "intent to defraud" is a high bar for the government, and there are many valid defenses—such as a good faith mistake or lack of knowledge—that can be used to challenge the prosecution's narrative.

 If you have been contacted by federal agents or have received a subpoena, do not navigate the system alone.
 The complexity of the Federal Sentencing Guidelines requires a sophisticated legal strategy.
 Contact an experienced white-collar crime attorney today to safeguard your rights and your reputation.
+This is particularly true if you are involved without out of the country and/or newly formed medical entities and you worked under their umbrella.

 Call Now for an Initial Consultation: (925) 283-1863